Binary Relation

 Proof

-Let $R$ be a binary relation and consider $\bigcup(\bigcup R)$.
-Through calculation, we can see that $(x,y)\in R\implies x,y\in\bigcup(\bigcup R))$.
-Define $P$ as
+Let \(R\) be a binary relation and consider \(\bigcup(\bigcup R)\).
+A calculation shows that \((x,y)\in R\implies x,y\in\bigcup(\bigcup R))\).
+Define \(P\) as

-$P(t)$: There exists some $s$ such that $(s,t)\in R$.
+\(P(t)\): There exists some \(s\) such that \((s,t)\in R\).

-Then we obtain the following set
+We then obtain the set

 \[A=\left\{x\mid\left(x\in\bigcup\left(\bigcup R\right)\right)\wedge P(x)\right\}\]

-$Q(s)$: There exists some $t$ such that $(s,t)\in R$.
+\(Q(s)\): There exists some \(t\) such that \((s,t)\in R\).

-Sometimes it is necessary to clarify which sets the first and second components of a binary relation belong to.
-For this purpose, given two sets $A,B$ and a binary relation $R$ satisfying $\pr_1R\subseteq A$ and $\pr_2R\subseteq B$, we sometimes think of it as a triple $(R,A,B)$.
-In this case, $A$ is called the source of $R$, and $B$ is called the target of $R$.
-In such situations, even for the same set $R$, $(R,A,B)$ and $(R,A’,B’)$ are considered different.
+At times it becomes necessary to specify which sets the first and second components of a binary relation belong to.
+For this purpose, given two sets \(A,B\) and a binary relation \(R\) satisfying \(\pr_1R\subseteq A\) and \(\pr_2R\subseteq B\), we may regard it as a triple \((R,A,B)\).
+In this case, \(A\) is called the source of \(R\), and \(B\) is called the target of \(R\).
+Under such circumstances, even for the same set \(R\), the triples \((R,A,B)\) and \((R,A',B')\) are regarded as distinct.

-Remark Let $R$ be a binary relation satisfying the above conditions $\pr_1R\subseteq A$ and $\pr_2R\subseteq B$.
-By §Ordered Pair, ⁋Proposition 9,
+Remark Let \(R\) be a binary relation satisfying the conditions \(\pr_1R\subseteq A\) and \(\pr_2R\subseteq B\).
+By §Ordered Pairs, ⁋Proposition 9,

 \[R\subseteq \pr_1 R\times\pr_2R\subseteq A\times B\]

-Therefore, the Cartesian product $A\times B$ can be said to be the largest among all binary relations having $A$ as source and $B$ as target.
+Hence the Cartesian product \(A\times B\) may be described as the largest among all binary relations having \(A\) as source and \(B\) as target.

 Domain and Image of a Binary Relation

-Definition 5 Consider a binary relation $(R,A,B)$ and a subset $A’\subseteq A$.
-Then the image of $A’$ under $R$, denoted by $R(A’)$, is defined as the set of all elements related to elements of $A’$ by $R$.
+Definition 5 Let \((R,A,B)\) be a binary relation and let \(A'\subseteq A\).
+The image of \(A'\) under \(R\), denoted by \(R(A')\), is the set of all elements related to elements of \(A'\) by \(R\).

 \[R(A')=\bigcup_{x\in A'} \{y\in B\mid(x,y)\in R\}\]